mygreentae/technical-tutorial/docs/training/training-breakdown.markdown

 permalink: /training-breakdown
 parent: Training a Model
 ---
-# How to train a basic TTS model using  VITS
+# How to Train Your Chinese TTS model using  VITS
-Finally!
-We are on to training our TTS model.
-This section will be an overview on how to train your TTS model using VITS.
+This section will breakdown the recipe we will be using to train a Chinese TTS Model using VITS.
+If you would like to see the recipe in its full plese go to [this](training-full-recipe) page.

 ## Directory Structure
 Our current directory structure for our whole project should look like this